AjayKMehta/setup-machine/NeovimNotes.md

 ## Visual Mode

-`v` - select current character.
+`v` selects the current character.
 Use any motion to extend selection, e.g. `ve` or `v$`.

-`V` - select current line.
-Can also extend with motion or count, e.g.`Vgg` selects from current line to start of file and `5V` selects 5 lines starting from current line.
+Use `V` to select the current line.
+This can be extended with motion or count, e.g.`Vgg` selects from current line to start of file and `5V` selects 5 lines starting from current line.

-`gv` selects previously highlighted visual area[^3].
+`gv` selects the previously highlighted visual area[^3].

 [^3]: This works in normal mode too.

-Use `o` to move cursor to diagonally opposite corner of the visual selection.
+Use `o` to move the cursor to the diagonally opposite corner of the visual selection.

 `Q` and `@` in Visual mode will execute the last recorded/executed macro for all visually selected lines.